-Recall that the SimpleShader/Renderable object pair is designed to support the loading of relevant game engine data to the SimpleVS/FS GLSL shaders and to support instantiating multiple copies of Renderable geometries by the game engine clients.
+>>HERERecall that the SimpleShader/Renderable object pair is designed to support the loading of relevant game engine data to the SimpleVS/FS GLSL shaders and to support instantiating multiple copies of Renderable geometries by the game engine clients.
 As illustrated in Figure 5-4, the horizontal dotted line separates the game engine from WebGL.
 Notice that the GLSL shaders, SimpleVS and SimpleFS, are modules in WebGL and outside the game engine.
 The SimpleShader object maintains references to all attributes and uniform variables in the GLSL shaders and acts as the conduit for sending all transformation and vertex information to the SimpleVS/FS shaders.
 Although not depicted explicitly in Figure 5-4, there is only one instance of the SimpleShader object created in the game engine, in shader_resoruces, and this instance is shared by all Renderable objects.